MbikoSiwapiwe/validatephonenumber/README.md

 To run this project
 * Clone the repo from https://github.com/MbikoSiwapiwe/validatephonenumber/
 * Run the tests in testFunction/src/java/ValidateNumber.java
+* Added the testNG dependency under the "build.gradle" file

 #### Author
 Siwapiwe Mbiko